koinos/koinos-docs/docs/nodes/running-node.md

 tolerance permits ordinary clock and block-timestamp skew; a larger negative age requires a time-synchronization investigation.

-Prove that the local height continues to advance:
+Verify that the local height continues to advance:

 ```console
 height_before="$(curl --fail --silent --show-error \